Basel Travel Guide

-One of the largest cities in Switzerland, Basel is a uniquely multicultural city thanks to its location where the Swiss, French and German borders meet.
+One of the largest cities in Switzerland, Basel is a uniquely multicultural destination thanks to its location where the Swiss, French and German borders meet.
 Primarily German-speaking, the city is an important cultural centre in Switzerland and has a number of theatres, concert halls and museums.

-One of the most important cultural centres in Basel is the highly-regarded Kunstmuseum (Fine Arts Museum), with a world-class collection of both modern art and old masters.
+One of the most important cultural centres in Basel is the highly-regarded Kunstmuseum (Fine Arts Museum), which has a world-class collection of both modern art and old masters.
 Other excellent art museums include the Schaulager, the Fondation Beyeler, and the Kunsthalle Basel.
 The animated mechanical works at the Museum Jean Tinguely are also a must-see.

 On a beautiful day, visitors can easily spend a pleasant morning strolling around the Old Town area, situated between the Basel Zoo and the Rhine River.
 The cobbled streets and Romanesque cathedrals are interspersed with market squares, shops, and cafés.
-A tour of the Rathaus beautifully-renovated (town hall) is essential.
+A tour of the beautifully-renovated Rathaus (Town Hall) is essential.

 While Basel is a lively city, it truly comes to life for three days each year during Basler Fasnacht, its version of Carnival.
-Costumed parades, concerts, fire shows and other events are on constant rotation, however the festival frowns on excessive drinking and lewd conduct, and is considered very family-friendly.
+Costumed parades, concerts, fire shows and other events are on constant rotation, though the festival frowns on excessive drinking and lewd conduct, and is considered very family-friendly.